tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/Shell/overview.md

 ### History

+#### Version 19

+Allow overridding of temporary directory used for running scripts.

 #### Version 18

- Revert to system temp directory
+Revert to system temp directory.

 #### Version 17

-Port plugin to Java
+Port plugin to Java.

+#### Version 16

+Updating Jettison library to 1.5.4 for CVE-2023-1436.

+#### Version 15

+Updating Jettison library for CVE-2022-45693 and CVE-2022-45685.

 #### Version 14